radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/environments-overview.md

 ## Environment status

 The environment **Status** indicates the current state of the environment.
 Statuses automatically change as operations are performed on an environment or if any errors have occurred.
-Statuses include (**these still need to be defined by Prashanth**):
+Environment statuses include:

-- Operational:
+- Operational: Indicates all FID and Zookeeper nodes are running.
-- Warning:
+- Warning: There are nodes not running, but the minimum number of nodes required for an environment to operate are running.
-- Outage:
+- Outage: The minimum number of nodes required for an environment to operate are not running.
-- Update failed:
+- Update failed: An attempt to update the environment failed.
-- Creation failed:
+- Creation failed: An attempt to create a new environment failed.
-- Import failed:
+- Import failed: An attempt to import a configuration file failed.
-- Updating:
+- Updating: The environment is currently updating (this can take up to 1 hour).
-- Creating:
+- Creating: The environment is currently being created (this can take up to 1 hour).

 ![image description](images/env-status.png)